 A number of different technologies fall under the Renewable Heat Incentive scheme, including biomass (wood pellets), solar panels and ground source heat pumps.
 Domestic and commercial energy users who replace their existing heating source with a renewable energy will become eligible for the quarterly payments for 20 years.
 The amount you are eligible to receive is dependent on your energy usage.

 The Renewable Heat Incentive scheme has been split into two phases:

-The first part of the RHI scheme will focus on non-domestic, industrial, business, public sector and commercial organisations.
+The first part of the RHI scheme has focused on non-domestic, industrial, business, public sector and commercial organisations.
 These big heat users account for around 38% of the carbon emissions.
 Phase one opened in November 2011 and applications could be made from this point.

-The second phase of the RHI scheme will open up the payments to all domestic users.
-Any renewable heat installation in place since 15th July 2009 will be eligible for the financial incentive, providing they meet certain criteria.
-This will include those who took up the Premium Payment scheme previously.
-It is estimated that Phase two will launch in October 2012 but this has not been confirmed.
-We will update this once the Government outlines its proposals for the domestic sector.
+The domestic RHI launched in April 2014 and is open to homeowners, private landlords, social landlords, and self-builders.
+Any renewable heat installation in place since 15th July 2009 is eligible for the financial incentive, providing they meet certain eligibility criteria.
+This includes those who took up the Premium Payment scheme previously.

-The anticipated uptake in renewable energy has been greatly accelerated by the RHI and both domestic and non-domestic users are now looking forward to receiving money for the energy they produce – rather than vice versa.
+The uptake in renewable energy has been greatly accelerated by the RHI and both domestic and non-domestic users are now receiving money for the energy they use – rather than vice versa.